Constraining Hamiltonians from chiral effective field theory with neutron-star data: Acknowledgements

-\acknowledgments This work was supported by the U.S. Department of Energy through Los Alamos National Laboratory (LANL).
+This work was supported by the U.S. Department of Energy through Los Alamos National Laboratory (LANL).
 LANL is operated by Triad National Security, LLC, for the National Nuclear Security Administration of U.S. Department of Energy (Contract No.~89233218CNA000001).
+C.L.A. was supported by the Michigan State University Distinguished Fellowship (UDF) from the Michigan State University Graduate School.
 C.L.A., B.T.R., S.D., R.S., and I.T. were supported by the Laboratory Directed Research and Development (LDRD) program of LANL under project number 20230315ER.
 C.L.A., R.S., and I.T. were also supported by the LDRD program of LANL under project number 20260260ER.
 C.L.A. and B.T.R. were also supported by LANL through its Center for Space and Earth Science, which is funded by LANL’s LDRD program under project number 20240477CR.
 B.T.R. and I.T. were also supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics program under Award Number DE-SCL0000015.
 S.D. was also supported by the Laboratory Directed Research and Development program of Los Alamos National Laboratory project 20250750ECR.
+Computational resources have been provided by the Los Alamos National Laboratory Institutional Computing Program, which is supported by the U.S. Department of Energy National Nuclear Security Administration under Contract No. 89233218CNA000001, and by the National Energy Research Scientific Computing Center (NERSC), which is supported by the U.S. Department of Energy, Office of Science, under Contract No. DE-AC02-05CH11231.